Lawrence Rauchwerger

 Lawrence Rauchwerger is an American computer scientist noted for his research in parallel computing, compilers, and computer architecture.
-He is a speaker in the ACM Distinguished Speakers Program and the deputy director of the Institute of Applied Mathematics and Computational Sciences at Texas A&M University.
+He is an ACM Distinguished Member. and the deputy director of the Institute of Applied Mathematics and Computational Sciences at Texas A&M University.
 He is the co-director of the Parasol Lab and manages the lab's software and systems group.